robinawilliams/ocd_file_editor/readme.md

   - "Artist File"
   - "Clear"
   - "Normalize Folder"

+### Video Editor
+- "Open File on Drag and Drop" (Linux only).
+- "Remove Duplicates" removes duplicate entries in the file name.
+- "Create Double Check Reminder" creates an empty file for double-checking.
+- "Activate Logging" logs actions taken within the program.

+### Settings
+- "Open File on Drag and Drop" (Linux only).
+- "Remove Duplicates" removes duplicate entries in the file name.
+- "Create Double Check Reminder" creates an empty file for double-checking.
+- "Activate Logging" logs actions taken within the program.
+- "Appearance" switches between light and dark mode.
+- "UI Scaling" switches between different scaling sizes for the user interface.

 ### Files
 - Use "config.ini.template" as a template for configuring the tool.
 Remove the .template extension to use.